Comparing Quantum-Si (QSI) & Its Competitors

 |$435.24 million

-Quantum-Si has a beta of 1.54, suggesting that its stock price is 54% more volatile than the S&P 500.
-Comparatively, Quantum-Si’s competitors have a beta of 1.03, suggesting that their average stock price is 3% more volatile than the S&P 500.
+Quantum-Si has a beta of 1.54, meaning that its stock price is 54% more volatile than the S&P 500.
+Comparatively, Quantum-Si’s peers have a beta of 1.03, meaning that their average stock price is 3% more volatile than the S&P 500.

 Analyst Recommendations

-This is a breakdown of recent ratings for Quantum-Si and its competitors, as reported by MarketBeat.com.
+This is a summary of recent recommendations and price targets for Quantum-Si and its peers, as reported by MarketBeat.

 |Sell Ratings